Icesito68/7xx-Drivers/README.md

 These driver files are based on @gus33000 's drivers for Surface Duo.
 Huge thanks to @gus33000.

+Thanks to [Idonotkno](https://github.com/Idonotkno/sc7180-drivers_mtp7180) for sharing the necessary drivers for the 720g

 ## Resources

 ## Copyright, License, Disclaimers and end user license agreement